abe511/word-counter-art-balayan/README.md

 `git checkout dev`

-2. Leave your review as a *comment* to this PR: [https://github.com/abe511/word-counter-art-balayan/pull/1](https://github.com/abe511/word-counter-art-balayan/pull/1)
+2. Post your review as a *comment* to this PR: [https://github.com/abe511/word-counter-art-balayan/pull/1](https://github.com/abe511/word-counter-art-balayan/pull/1)